gscontras/probLang/chapters/03-nonliteral.md

 If you hear that someone waited "a million years" for a table at a popular restaurant or paid "a thousand dollars" for a coffee at a hipster hangout, you are unlikely to conclude that the improbable literal meanings are true.
 Instead, you conclude that the diner waited a long time, or paid an exorbitant amount of money, *and that she is frustrated with the experience*.
 Whereas blue circles are compatible with the literal meaning of "blue," five-dollar coffees are not compatible with the literal meaning of "a thousand dollars."
 How, then, do we arrive at sensible interpretations when our words are literally false?

 reft:kaoetal2014 propose that we model hyperbole understanding as pragmatic inference.
 Crucially, they propose that we recognize uncertainty about **communicative goals**: what Question Under Discussion (QUD) a speaker is likely addressing with their utterance.
 QUDs are modeled as summaries of the full world states, or *projections* of full world states onto the aspect(s) that are relevant for the Question Under Discussion.
-In the case study of hyperbolic language understanding, reft:kaoetal2014 propose that two aspects of the world are critical: the true state of the world and speakers' attitude toward the true state of the world (i.e., the valence of their *affect*), which is modeled simply as a binary positive/negative variable (representing whether or not the speaker is upset).
-In addition, the authors investigate the *pragmatic halo* effect, by considering a QUD that addresses *approximately* the exact state (`approxState`):
+In the case study of hyperbolic language understanding, reft:kaoetal2014 propose that two aspects of the world are critical: the true state of the world and speakers' attitude toward the true state of the world (e.g., the valence of their *affect*), which is modeled simply as a binary positive/negative variable (representing whether or not the speaker is upset).
+In addition, the authors investigate the *pragmatic halo* effect, by considering a QUD that addresses *approximately* the exact price (`approxPrice`):

 ~~~~
 ///fold:
 // Round x to nearest multiple of b (used for approximate interpretation):
-var approx = function(x,b) {
+var approx = function(x) {
+  var b = 10
   return b * Math.round(x / b)
 };
+var stringify = function(x){return JSON.stringify(x)}
 ///

 var qudFns = {
-  state : function(state, valence) {return {state: state} },
-  valence : function(state, valence) {return {valence: valence} },
+  price : function(state) {return { price: state.price } },
-  stateValence : function(state, valence) {return {state: state, valence: valence} },
+  valence : function(state) {return { valence: state.valence } },
+  priceValence : function(state) {
+    return { price: state.price, valence: state.valence }
+  },
-  approxState : function(state, valence) {return {state: approx(state, 10) } },
+  approxPrice : function(state) {return { price: approx(state.price) } },
 };

-print("QUD values for state (i.e., price)=51, valence (i.e., is annoyed?) = true")

-print("valence QUD")
+var fullState = { price: 51, valence: true }
+display("full state = " + stringify(fullState))

-var fun1 = qudFns["valence"]
+var valenceQudFn = qudFns["valence"]
-print(fun1(51, true))

-print("state QUD")
+var valenceQudVal = valenceQudFn(fullState)
+display("valence QUD value = " + stringify(valenceQudVal))

+var priceQudFn = qudFns["price"]
+var priceQudVal = priceQudFn(fullState)
+display("price QUD value = " + stringify(priceQudVal))

+var priceValenceQudFn = qudFns["priceValence"]
-var fun2 = qudFns["state"]
+var priceValenceQudVal = priceValenceQudFn(fullState)
-print(fun2(51, true))

-print("stateValence QUD")
+display("priceValence QUD value = " + stringify(priceValenceQudVal))

-var fun3 = qudFns["stateValence"]
+var approxPriceQudFn = qudFns["approxPrice"]
-print(fun3(51, true))

-print("approxState QUD")
-var fun4 = qudFns["approxState"]
+var approxPriceQudVal = approxPriceQudFn(fullState)
-print(fun4(51, true))
+display("approxPrice QUD value = " + stringify(approxPriceQudVal))
 ~~~~

 Accurately modeling world knowledge is key to getting appropriate inferences from the world.
 Kao et al. achieve this using **prior elicitation**, an empirical methodology for gathering precise quantitative information about interlocutors' relevant world knowledge.
-They do this to estimate the prior knowledge people carry about the price of an object (in this case, an *eletric kettle*), as well as the probability of getting upset (i.e., experiencing a negatively-valenced affect) in response to a given price.
+They do this to estimate the prior knowledge people carry about the price of an object (in this case, an *electric kettle*), as well as the probability of getting upset (i.e., experiencing a negatively-valenced affect) in response to a given price.

 ~~~~
 // Prior probability of kettle prices (taken from human experiments)
-var statePrior = function() {
+var pricePrior = function() {
   return categorical({
     vs: [
       50, 51,